SHIVAKUMAR-UI/Angular8Skeleton/README.md

 $ ng serve --proxy-config proxy.json

 This project is to demonstrate the angular concepts, how to utilize the other module and how to implement it in our application.
 Please ignore the application Style as did not focus on the UI styles.

+Explanation on each topic will be available soon... in my blog https://medium.com/@shivakumar.kokkula